Hirohito surrender broadcast: Original text

-We have considered deeply the general trends of the world and the current situation of the Empire, and We have decided to take extraordinary measures to bring the current state of affairs to an end.
-We hereby inform Our loyal and devoted subjects.
+To you all our loyal and devoted subjects: Know ye, that We have considered deeply the current general trends of the world and the current situation of the Empire of Japan, and We have decided to take extraordinary measures to bring this current state of affairs to an end.

-We have commanded the Imperial Government to communicate to the governments of the United States, Great Britain, China, and the Soviet Union that the Empire accepts the terms of their Joint Declaration.
+We therefore wish to inform you all that today, We have commanded the Imperial Government to communicate to the governments of the United States, Great Britain, China, and the Soviet Union that the Empire accepts the terms of their Joint Declaration.

 To strive for the well-being of Our subjects and to share in the prosperity and happiness of all nations has been the solemn duty passed down from Our Imperial ancestors and the guiding principle that We have upheld.
 Indeed, Our decision to declare war on the United States and Britain was made with the sincere intention of ensuring the Empire’s self-preservation and the stability of East Asia.
 It was never Our desire to infringe upon the sovereignty of other nations or to expand our territory.

 However, after four years of war, despite the valiant efforts of our land and naval forces, the diligence of our government officials, and the devoted service of our hundred million subjects, the war situation has not necessarily turned in Japan’s favor.
 Moreover, the general trends of the world have not been advantageous to us.

 Furthermore, the enemy has begun to employ a new and cruel bomb, causing immense and indiscriminate destruction, the extent of which is beyond all estimation.
 Should we continue to fight, not only would it result in the ultimate collapse and obliteration of the Japanese nation, but it would also lead to the total extinction of human civilization.